pulumi/pulumi-docker/docs/_index.md

 ```

-When using a remote host, the daemon configuration on the remote host can apply default configuration to your resources when running `pulumi up`, for example by appling log options to containers.
+When using a remote host, the daemon configuration on the remote host can apply default configuration to your resources when running `pulumi up`, for example by applying log options to containers.
 When running `pulumi preview` the next time, it will show up as a diff.
 In such cases it is recommended to use the `ignoreChanges` lifecycle meta-argument to ignore the changing attribute (See this issue for more information).
 ## Disabling Docker Daemon Checking

 The `docker.RegistryImage` `dataSource` and `resource` do not require a connection to the Docker daemon.
 If you want to use those in an environment without a Docker daemon, you can disable the